 Step 1: Start as soon as possible

 If your children are very young, you may feel like it’s too early to start saving for college.
-But when it comes to any type of savings plan, time is going to be your best friend.
+But when it comes to a college savings plan, it’s never too early.
 The more you save now, the less you’ll have to save later on.

-So you should start saving for college as soon as possible.
-Better to start early than to have your children hit high school and realize you never got around to saving for their college education.
+So you should start saving for college as soon as your child is born.
+It is better to start early than to have your children hit high school and realize you never got around to saving for their college education.

 Figure out how much money you can reasonably set aside for the college fund every month.
 Even if it’s only $100, every little bit helps.